 The employment market is a very competitive one.
 Your resume has to stand out in order to create a favourable impression with a decision maker.

-– Try to keep your resume to 2 page and include your name on each page.
+- Try to limit your resume to 2 pages

-Leave out personal information such as race, religion, hobbies, marital status, children, etc.
+- Leave out personal information such as hobbies (unless very relevant) marital status, children etc.

-– Start with your most recent position first, document your work history accurately, record start and finish dates.
-Ensure that the reader is not confused by overlapping dates.
+- Work History – Start with your last position first, document your work history accurately, record start and finish dates.
+Ensure the reader is not confused by overlapping dates

-– Provide position title and detail your daily activity.
-Place the most relevant details first.
+- Provide position title and detail your responsibilities and achievments